Monitor Your Website For Cyber Hacker Attacks

-But I wonder how many big companies monitor this in real time for security reasons?
-If I can do it, they sure can.
-And they should.
+I wonder how many big companies actually monitor their web traffic in real time for security reasons?
+If I can do it, so can they–and they should.

 Now I know what you are thinking.
 How can I make use of the info to block the hacker?
 And how can a big company with even more traffic ever keep up with constant cyber attacks, when little old me gets at least one per day?

 The trick is to automate it.
-I like to get notified in real time via email just to know what going on with my website.
-But notifying a human being is not necessary.
-It's actually quite easy to write a routine to block hacker bots.
+I like to get notified in real time via email just to know what's going on with my website.
+However, notifying a human being is not necessary.
+It's actually quite easy to write a routine to automatically block hacker bots.
 I'll explain a little later how to automate the process to stop hackers in their tracks.
-It technical so I'll leave it for last.
+It's technical, so I'll leave it for last.